altruios/namshubettulpa/public/namshubettuple/vows.md

 *She looked up at the mirror in front of her*
 *Rossin stood behind her, she whirled.*
 "M::Where were you?"
-"R::Asleep it would seem"
+'R::Asleep it would seem'
 *Rossin looked around the room.*
-"R::You haven't been asleep all that long - apparently I still needed some."
+'R::You have not been asleep all that long - apparently I still needed some.'
 *Martha turned back to the mirror, swallowing more water.*
 "M::Any dreams"
-"R::A dreamless sleep, you?"
+'R::A dreamless sleep, you?'
 "M::Nightmare...
 Well."
 ~Martha started.~